Even-keeled Twins trying to stay that way in tight race

 “If it was a sprint, Cleveland would have had a bad year when they didn’t start so hot.
 It’s a marathon,” Rogers said, “and this group will keep doing what it has been doing, and we will see what happens at the end.”

-The Twins had a break on their schedule on Monday, with the Indians at home against Boston.
+The Twins had a break Monday, when the Indians beat Boston 6-5 to take a half-game lead for sole possession of first place for the first time since April 19.

-The Twins got some welcome news: An exam of Cruz’s left wrist by a specialist in New York found no damage beyond the initially diagnosed ruptured tendon.
-Cruz will avoid surgery and resume a hitting program upon joining the team on Tuesday in Milwaukee.
+Better news for the Twins came earlier in the day: An exam of Cruz’s left wrist by a specialist in New York found no damage beyond the initially diagnosed ruptured tendon.
+Cruz will avoid surgery and resume a hitting program upon joining the team Tuesday in Milwaukee.
 He is eligible to return from the injured list Aug.
 19.

 More AP baseball coverage: https://apnews.com/MLB and https://twitter.com/AP_Sports